Challenger sales model

 If a company meets customer expectations, it thrives in sales and revenues.
 This is a fact.

-According to PwC, people are ready to pay a 16% higher price for goods or services if they get an outstanding customer experience.
+58% of people are ready to pay a higher price for goods or services if they get an outstanding customer experience.
 On top of it, their loyalty increases.
 As a result, brands that care about their clients earn around 6 times more revenue than their niche competitors.

 But are there any specific components that a good buyer experience includes?
 The answer is — “Yes.”